Empire State Mine resumes underground mining operations after a hoist malfunction on Friday, that was caused by an “electrical problem.”

 Underground mining operations have resumed at the Empire State Mine following a hoist incident that occurred on July 27, 2018.
 During routine transportation of personnel underground, the braking system on the personnel conveyance (“cage”) unexpectedly engaged causing it to stop abruptly.
 The braking system then released, causing the cage to resume its travel downwards at normal speed at which time the hoist operator pushed the emergency stop button, bringing the cage to a controlled stop before returning the personnel to the surface.

-Of the 30 contractors travelling in the cage, nine had injuries ranging from sprains and strains to a fracture, and were treated at local hospitals.
+Of the 30 contractors traveling in the cage, nine had injuries ranging from sprains and strains to a fracture, and were treated at local hospitals.
 Seven of the contractors were released immediately.
 The remaining contractors, one of whom had a dislocated knee and the other a fractured ankle, are at home recovering.
 Mine management has been in regular contact with the individuals affected by the incident, and their families, to provide support.

 The incident was investigated by the company, third party hoist engineering experts, and the Mine Safety and Health Administration (“MSHA”).
 The cause of the incident was electrical in nature, and immediate corrective actions have been taken.
 Additional safeguards, including backup power supply, are being implemented to prevent recurrence.